 Contact: College of Science, 626-234-1628, email

-Description: The Mason Space Exploration Center camp will inspire the next generation to “launch” their curiosity and creativity about space.
-Campers will experience fun and engaging hands on training in STEM activities from experts in working with programming and electronics (arduinos), generative AI tools like ChatGPT, mathematics, the physics of motion and gravity, creating a scale model of the solar system, touring the second largest on-campus observatory on the east coast, a small-sat development lab and radio dish, using a solar telescope, experience robotic food delivery, and much more.
+Description: The Mason Space Exploration Center Summer Camp will inspire the next generation to launch their curiosity and creativity about space.
+Your child will dive into expert-guided fun and engaging hands-on STEM activities.
+Campers will explore topics like programming and electronics with Arduino, mathematics and the physics of motion and gravity, create a scale model of the solar system, tour the second largest on-campus observatory on the east coast, visit a small-sat development lab and radio dish, and use a solar telescope.
+Join an adventure that will spark a lifelong passion for science and exploration.

 Website